-Since the recent announcement about changes for what recycle material can and can’t be placed in curbside recycle containers, the City has received many questions from residents.
-The City is putting together educational materials and will be creating a new webpage that clarifies many of the questions residents have.
-The most frequent questions the City has received is “Why does the list of acceptable recyclable material change?” and “How does curbside recycling work?”
-The following will answer those two commonly asked questions as well as what can currently be recycled.
+The landscape of recycling is changing, both nationally and locally.
+Since the recent announcement about changes for what recycling materials can and can’t be placed in curbside recycle containers, the City has received many questions from residents.
+South Jordan is currently re-evaluating the current recycling program and is looking for ways to improve how it works.
+The City has created a new web page that clarifies many of the questions residents have about the current program.
+Residents can access that at www.sjc.utah.gov/recycle.
+The most frequent question the City has received is “Why does the list of acceptable recyclable material change?”
+The following will answer that question.

 Why does the list of acceptable recyclable material change?

 The recycling industry depends on the current demand for certain products.
-What this means is that even though something has the recycling symbol on it, meaning it “can” be recycled, doesn’t mean there is anywhere for it to go.
+What this means is that even though something has the recycling symbol on it, meaning it “can” be recycled, doesn’t mean it will be recycled.
+Regardless of changes to what you can put in your curbside bin, residents are able to drop off certain items like paper and glass at third-party locations.

 Here is a list of items that are accepted in the paper drop off locations: